Closed-form approximations in multi-asset market making

-Moreover, a classical verification argument enables to go from $\theta$ to optimal controls for both Model A and Model B. The optimal quotes as a function of $\theta$ are given by the two theorems that follow (for details see \cite{bergault2020algorithmic}).\\
+Moreover, under the (mild) assumption that the measures $\nu^{i,n,b}$ and $\nu^{i,n,a}$ have moments of order $2$, a classical verification argument enables to go from $\theta$ to optimal controls for both Model A and Model B. The optimal quotes as functions of $\theta$ are given by the two theorems that follow.\\

 In the case of Model A, the result is the following: \begin{theorem} Let us consider the solution $\theta$ of Eq.~\eqref{HJfeat} with terminal condition \eqref{sec5:thetagenCT}, for $\xi=\gamma$.\\

 Then, for $i \in \{1, \ldots, d\}$ and $n \in \{1,\ldots,N\}$, the optimal bid and ask quotes as functions of the trade size $z$, $S^{i,n,b}_t(z) = S^i_t - \delta^{i,n,b*}_t(z)$ and $S^{i,n,a}_t(z) = S^i_t + \delta^{i,n,a*}_t(z)$ in Model A are characterized by where the functions $\tilde{\delta}^{i,n,b*}_\gamma(\cdot,\cdot)$ and $\tilde{\delta}_\gamma^{i,n,a*}(\cdot, \cdot)$ are defined by